mpenning/ciscoconfparse2/sphinx-doc/tutorial_parent_child.md

 ## IOS Parent-child relationships

-{class}`~ciscoconfparse2.CiscoConfParse()` reads an IOS configuration and breaks it into a list of parent-child relationships.
+As we saw in a previous section, {class}`~ciscoconfparse2.CiscoConfParse()` reads an IOS configuration and breaks it into a list of parent-child relationships.
 Used correctly, these relationships can reveal a lot of useful information.
-The concept of IOS parent and child is pretty intuitive, but we'll go through a simple example for clarity.
+The concept of IOS parent and child is pretty intuitive, but we'll go through a another example for in detail for clarity.

 ```{note}
 CiscoConfParse assumes the configuration is in the *exact format* rendered by Cisco IOS devices when you use `show runn` or `show start`.